jreades/flip/README.md

 [Programming Historian](https://programminghistorian.org/) has a useful [Introduction to ffmpeg](https://programminghistorian.org/en/lessons/introduction-to-ffmpeg#basic-structure-and-syntax-of-ffmpeg-commands).
 It doesn't cover this use case but it is nonetheless a nice orientation to the basic structure of ffmpeg commands.
 See also: [Demystifying ffmpeg](https://github.com/privatezero/NDSR/blob/master/Demystifying_FFmpeg_Slides.pdf), the [ffmpeg Presentation](https://docs.google.com/presentation/d/1NuusF948E6-gNTN04Lj0YHcVV9-30PTvkh_7mqyPPv4/present?ueb=true&slide=id.g2974defaca_0_231) and [ffmpeg Wiki](https://trac.ffmpeg.org/wiki/WikiStart) alongside [the documentation](https://www.ffmpeg.org/ffmpeg.html).

 ## Generating the Assets

+### Structure

+There are seven scripts, but *normally* only some of them are called directly:

+- `process.py` — all-in-one script to do everything when you are confident of having an effective workflow and all of the configuration parameters configured correctly.
+- `extract_deck.py` — script used to extract an HTML/JS-based presentation to a series of PNG images.
+Can be called directly during development/testing, but normally called from `process.py`.
+- `extract_audio.py` — script used to extract a set of M4A files from a source M4A track (chosen for simplicity).
+It will look in an `audio_segments.md` file for a header that matches the filename of the talk and use the markdown table immediately below that to select start/stop positions.
+- `merge.py` — script used to merge PNGs and M4A audio track into a single output MP4 file that is ready for posting online.
+Can be run separately to test output prior to scaling the process to module/course level.
+- `intro.py` – script used to create an 'intro' movie clip that can replace the 'Welcome' slide in a typical presentation.
+This makes use of the classes provided by `ffmpeg.py` to make it a bit easier to interact with ffmpeg when rendering dynamic content.
+- `outry.py` – script used to create the 'outro' equivalent of the introductory clip.
+Generally, it's fading out and showing copyright, thanks, or other relevant material.

+Because everything here is scriptable, you could create a shell script to (re)generate the videos for each and every flipped lecture in a module/course.
+This could be particularly useful for bulk-updates (such as a change of year, copyright notice, or name).

+A 'perk' here is that by making it easy to embed the the year this helps to protect the academic from the re-use of their materials: students might rightly ask why they are being shown content from two or more years ago.

 ### All in One